KhalfaniW/Firefox-File-to-Speech/README.md

 This method is deprecated because the [new method](https://github.com/KhalfaniWadlington/Convert-Book-or-PDF-To-Audio) for converting Pdfs and text files to audio is headless whereas this method requires multiple applications to run synchronously through the *console* text file liaison.

-It requires jpm to run ''' jpm -b /usr/lib/firefox/firefox run ''' and wget to download files
+This addon requires jpm to run ''' jpm -b /usr/lib/firefox/firefox run '''

-This is mostly for logging my work so all directories are hard coded into the scripts.
+This addition is mostly for logging my work so all directories are hard coded into the scripts.

 refer to the [firefox addon documentation](https://developer.mozilla.org/en-US/Add-ons/SDK) for how this was made and may be used